willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

 If you have to do like, please let me know with details about the operating system you are running on and how you installed KlipperScreen in the first place.

+### Blank Screen after system update
+It has come to my attention that sometimes a system (OS) update can break KlipperScreen.
+This is nothing to do with KlipperScreen but rather the installation of a slightly broken video driver `fbturbo`.
+Luckily the fix is simple.
+After OS upgrade run:

+    sudo apt purge xserver-xorg-video-fbturbo

+Then restart KlipperScreen.

 *All screen shots are taken with the "Colorize" theme (my preference because the buttons are more defined).
 The default is z-bolt and looks slightly different*

 ## Now go read the [rest of the doc here](docs/ERCF.md)...